 In early 1996, the Board of Investment (BOI) announced the establishment of Trade and Investment Support Offices (TISO), becoming a new category of activities eligible for investment promotion.
 This measure was taken in support of the government’s policy to develop Thailand as a regional center for trade and investment.

 Activities found in this realm go beyond regional offices.
-There is a broad range of activities including:
+There are a broad range of business activities including:

 • Controlling & advising affiliated companies